Memo5679/Share-a-string-message-between-two-ROS-nodes./README.md

     * catkin_make (it will identify the package)

-# Create a Publisher and Subscriber using Python
+# Create a publisher and subscriber using Python
 1- Go to package Memo_package and create new folder called scripts

     * cd /scripts